4a1c0/voice-comments/README.md

-# voice-comments README
+# voice-comments

 This is the README for your extension "voice-comments".
-After writing up a brief description, we recommend including the following sections.
+Use your voice to add comments while programing.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.
+Speak while programming to document the code

 For example if there is an image subfolder under your extension project workspace: